ccronje/libcarp-pitt-notes-exercises/_episodes/05-advance-functions.md

 >
 >The syntax for requesting journal information from CrossRef is ```http://api.crossref.org/journals/{ISSN}``` where {ISSN} is replaced with the ISSN of the journal
 >
->* In the expression box type the GREL ```"http://api.crossref.org/journals/"+value```
+>* In the expression box type the GREL `"http://api.crossref.org/journals/"+value`
->* Click 'OK'
+>* Click `OK`
 >
 >You should see a message at the top on the OpenRefine screen indicating it is fetching some data, and how far it has >got.
 Wait for this to complete.
 Fetching data for a single row should take only ten seconds or so, but fetching data for >all rows will take longer.
 You can speed this up by modifying the "Throttle Delay" setting in the 'Add column by >fetching URLs' dialog which controls the delay between each URL request made by OpenRefine.
 This is defaulted to a >rather large 5000 milliseconds (5 seconds).
 >
+{: .challenge}

+>## Exercise 11b: Parsing the results from crossref
->At this point you should have a new cell containing a long text string in a format called 'JSON' (this stands for >JavaScript Object Notation, although very rarely spelt out in full).
+>At this point you should have a new cell containing a long text string in a format called 'JSON' (this stands for  JavaScript Object Notation, although very rarely spelt out in full).
 >
 >OpenRefine has a function for extracting data from JSON (sometimes referred to as 'parsing' the JSON).
 The 'parseJson' >function is explained in more detail at >[https://github.com/OpenRefine/OpenRefine/wiki/GREL-Other-Functions](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Other-Functions).
 >
->* In the new column you've just added use the dropdown menu to access 'Edit column->Add column based on this column'
+>1.
+In the new column you've just added use the dropdown menu to access 'Edit column->Add column based on this column'
->* Add a name for the new column e.g. "Journal Title"
+>2.
+Add a name for the new column e.g. "Journal Title"
->* In the Expression box type the GREL ```value.parseJson().message.title```
+>3.
+In the Expression box type the GREL `value.parseJson().message.title`
->* You should see in the Preview the Journal title displays
+>4.
+You should see in the Preview the Journal title displays
 >
->The reason for using 'Add column based on this column' is simply that this allows you to retain the full JSON and >extract further data from it if you need to.
-If you only wanted the title and did not need any other information from >the JSON you could use 'Edit cells->Transform...' with the same GREL expression.
+>The reason for using `Add column based on this column` is simply that this allows you to retain the full JSON and >extract further data from it if you need to.
+If you only wanted the title and did not need any other information from >the JSON you could use `Edit cells->Transform...` with the same GREL expression.
 {: .challenge}

 ---

 ## Reconciliation services

-* allow you to lookup terms from your data in OpenRefine against external services, and use values from the external services in your data.
+* Allow you to lookup terms from your data in OpenRefine against external services, and use values from the external services in your data.
 * Reconciliation services can be more sophisticated and often quicker than using the method described above to retrieve data from a URL
 * There are a few services where you can find an OpenRefine Reconciliation option available.
 For example WikiData has a (fledgling) reconciliation service at [https://tools.wmflabs.org/wikidata-reconcile/](https://tools.wmflabs.org/wikidata-reconcile/).
+    * As of OF 2.7 this is a default option

 ---